lightstep/cloud-native-observability/03 - anatomy-of-observability.md

 bound together with a shared language of SLI's and SLO's.

 The building blocks of observability are pretty straightforward in this model -- telemetry, persistence, and workflows; Each building on the other.
-Let's break it down, starting at the bottom, with telemetry.
+Telemetry is data and metadata about the behavior of our transactions and resources.
+Persistence is how we collect and store that data.
+Workflows are how we analyze and make sense of it.
+Let's look deeper into each, starting with telemetry!

 ## Telemetry